Skip to main content

 #

-After this section you will be able to:
+After completing this section, you will be able to:

-• Use the VI editor
+• Use the VI editor for command-line editing

 • Describe and implement the object-module loader